syncfusion-content/angular-docs/angular/Kanban/Swimlanes.md

 ---
 layout: post
-title:  Swimlanes
+title:  Swimlanes in Angular Kanaban Control | Syncfusion
-description: Swimlanes
+description: Learn here more about Swimlanes in Syncfusion Essential Angular Kanban Control, its elements, and more.
 documentation: ug
 platform: Angular
 keywords: swimlanes,kanban swimlanes
 ---

-## Swim lanes
+# Swim lanes in Angular Kanban

 Swim lanes are a horizontal categorization of issues in the Kanban control which brings transparency to the workflow.
 This can be enabled by mapping the [`swimlaneKey`](https://help.syncfusion.com/api/js/ejkanban#members:swimlaneKey) to appropriate column name in the [`dataSource`](https://help.syncfusion.com/api/js/ejkanban#members:datasource).